Theoretical investigation of interface atomic structure of graphene on NiFe alloy substrate: Conclusion

 \section{Conclusion}

 We have investigated the adsorption energy of graphene on the NiFe alloy substrate.
 Although the NiFe alloy substrate with a Ni-rich surface layer is stable, the adsorption energy on the NiFe alloy substrate with the Fe surface layer is smaller than that with the Ni surface layer.
 The large adsorption energy on the Fe surface layer is interpreted to be due to the hybridization of the $d_{z^2}$ orbitals of metal atoms and the $p_z$ orbitals of C atoms.
-The $d_{z^2}$ down-spin orbitals of surface Fe atoms are occupied so as to form the bonding state with the $p_z$ orbitals of C atoms after the adsorption.
-On the other hand, in the case of the substrate with the Ni surface layer, the $d_{z^2}$ down-spin orbitals of surface Ni atoms are occupied before the adsorption.
+The occupation number of the $d_{z^2}$ down-spin orbitals of surface Fe atoms increases so as to form the bonding state with the $p_z$ orbitals of C atoms after the adsorption.
+On the other hand, in the case of the substrate with the Ni surface layer, the $d_{z^2}$ down-spin orbitals of surface Ni atoms are almost occupied before the adsorption.
 The interface atomic structure where the C atom is adsorbed on the top site of the surface layer is more preferable than that on the fcc or hcp hollow site, and the magnetic moment of the surface layer decreases owing to the hybridization.
-The occupations of the $d$ down-spin orbitals of the atoms in the surface layer increase after the adsorption, whereas those of the up-spin orbitals decrease.
+The occupation numbers of the $d$ down-spin orbitals of the atoms in the surface layer increase after the adsorption, whereas those of the up-spin orbitals decrease, resulting in the decrease of magnetic moment.
 When the C atoms are adsorbed on the fcc-hpc sites, no hybridizations occur and the magnetic moment of the surface does not decrease.
-For the fabrication of practical TMR devices, two processes are proposed.
+For the fabrication of practical MTJ devices, two processes are proposed.
 One is the transfer process, where exfoliated 2D materials are transferred to the NiFe alloy electrode from other materials.
 The other process is the evaporation of the NiFe alloy onto the suspended graphene flake.
 The Ni-rich surface layer is formed in the former process, whereas the Fe layers are preferentially formed on graphene in the latter process, indicating that the interface atomic structures change depending on the fabrication process.
-The work in progress entails the investigation of the relationship between the spin-dependent transport property and the electronic structure of the interface by first-principles transport-property calculations.
+The work in progress entails the investigation of the relationship between the spin-dependent transport property and the electronic structure of the interface by first-principles transport-property calculations.\cite{KikujiHirose2005}

 \acknowledgments This work was supported as part of the JSPS KAKENHI (JP22H05463, JP24K06922, JP24H01196, JP24K01346), JST CREST (JPMJCR22B4), and JSPS Core-to-Core Program (JPJSCCA20230005).
 The numerical calculations were carried out using the computer facilities of the Institute for Solid State Physics at The University of Tokyo, the Center for Computational Sciences at University of Tsukuba, and the supercomputer Fugaku provided by the RIKEN Center for Computational Science (Project ID: hp230175, hp240178, hp250193).